 Nuclear Business Apprenticeship – EDF Energy

-Moving on to the next one and although we are the first to say that Nuclear Energy is not Renewable…yet we wanted to include this role as if you are interested in getting into renewables the nuclear industry, as clean energy is definitely worth a look.
+Moving on to the next one, although we are the first to say that Nuclear Energy is not Renewable.
+Yet, we wanted to include this role as if you are interested in renewables, the nuclear industry, as clean energy is worth a look.

-The EDF Nuclear Business Apprenticeship is built the foundation for an incredible career in Supply Chain by joining the Nuclear Business Apprenticeship.
-Based at the EDF Hinkley Point B power station in Somerset, you’ll spend 2 years learning from the team, getting valuable practical experience and studying for a recognised qualification.
+The EDF Nuclear Business Apprenticeship is the foundation for an incredible Supply Chain career by joining the Nuclear Business Apprenticeship.
+Based at the EDF Hinkley Point B power station in Somerset, you’ll spend two years learning from the team, getting valuable practical experience and studying for a recognised qualification.